-- Inspect OZEMPIC® visually before use.
+- Important Administration Instructions 2.1 Inspect OZEMPIC® visually before use.
 It should appear clear and colorless.
-Do not use OZEMPIC® if particulate matter and coloration is seen. - Administer OZEMPIC® once weekly, on the same day each week, at any time of the day, with or without meals. - Inject OZEMPIC[®] subcutaneously in the abdomen, thigh, or upper arm.
-Instruct patients to use a different injection site each week when injecting in the same body region. - When using OZEMPIC® with insulin, instruct patients to administer as separate injections and to never mix the products.
-It is acceptable to inject OZEMPIC® and insulin in the same body region, but the injections should not be adjacent to each other. - The day of weekly administration can be changed if necessary as long as the time between two doses is at least 2 days (>48 hours). - If a dose is missed, administer OZEMPIC[®] as soon as possible within 5 days after the missed dose.
+Do not use OZEMPIC® if particulate matter and coloration is seen. - · Administer OZEMPIC® once weekly, on the same day each week, at any time of the day, with or without meals. - Inject OZEMPIC® subcutaneously in the abdomen, thigh, or upper arm.
+Instruct patients to use a different injection site each week when injecting in the same body region. - When using OZEMPIC® with insulin, instruct patients to administer as separate injections and region, but the injections should not be adjacent to each other. - .
+The day of weekly administration can be changed if necessary as long as the time between two doses is at least 2 days (>48 hours). - If a dose is missed, administer OZEMPIC® as soon as possible within 5 days after the missed dose.
 If more than 5 days have passed, skip the missed dose and administer the next dose on the regularly scheduled day.
 In each case, patients can then resume their regular once weekly dosing schedule.